eugnsp/library/data_structures_and_algorithms/trees.md

 ### Self-balancing binary search trees

-A self-balancing binary search tree is a binary search tree that automatically keeps its height small during insertions and deletions.
+> A self-balancing binary search tree is a binary search tree that automatically keeps its height small during insertions and deletions.

+:link: *Web pages*

 * [Self-balancing binary search tree](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree)

 #### AVL (Adelson-Velskiĭ&ndash;Landis) trees

-An AVL tree is a self-balancing binary search tree in which for every node the height of the left and right subtrees can differ by at most one.
+> An AVL tree is a self-balancing binary search tree in which for every node the height of the left and right subtrees can differ by at most one.

 :link: *Web pages*